mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Start writing MSc paper based on the sphere paper
 - [ ] MSc paper needs to use new simulations
 - [ ] ANSTT presentation.
 PhD week presentation but without the tutorial on spectrometry
-- [ ] Redo collimated gammas with all three at 0 deg.
-Redo STNG for prism at 0 deg
 - [ ] Check gain on the 4 Sipm Cs run.
 Do the sum normally.
 Then compare to the sum after shifting them all in L slightly (multiply the pulse trace)